mrbrianevans/react-website-template/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Template for blank react website

 This project has been created using **webpack scaffold**, you can now run